niemopen/niem-naming-design-rules/ndr6src.md

 **Rule 9-82:** Element declaration is nillable || An element declaration in a [reference schema document](#def) MUST have the `{nillable}` property with a value of true.
 (N5R 9-47)

-Properties in a reference or extension namespace are always referencable, in order to maximize reuse.
-Message designers may make some properties un-referencable in a namespace subset.
+Properties in a reference or extension namespace are always referenceable, in order to maximize reuse.
+Message designers may make some properties un-referenceable in a namespace subset.

 **Rule 9-83:** No `xs:choice` || A [reference schema document](#def) MUST NOT contain the element `xs:choice`.
 (N5R 9-64)